 This glossary provides definitions of terms related to the localization industry, and more specifically, Smartling.
+It is divided into two sections: General and Global Delivery Network.

 When the text of a string matches the text of a string in the translation memory.
 It's considered a 100% match even if there are discrepancies with tags, placeholders, key values, etc. (This is not to be confused with a SmartMatch.)